Skip to content

 If you set up a custom domain on Google Sites and your site only loads when people type the full www.example.com, while example.com on its own throws an error or a "this site can't be reached" message, you have just run into one of the most common and least-well-explained problems in DIY web hosting.
 There is a term for it that almost nobody tells you when you Google "google sites no www," "google sites root domain not loading," or "how do I make google sites work without www," which is part of why it's so hard to find a solution.

-The term is **naked domain**.
-It is also called the **apex domain** or the **root domain**.
+The term is naked domain.
+It is also called the apex domain or the root domain.
 Once you know the term, the rest of this is fixable in about fifteen minutes for free.
+(Want the background on why this limitation exists at all?
+Our plain-English naked domain explainer covers it.)

 This is a quick guide for Google Sites owners who are stuck on this exact problem, written in the words people actually type into Google rather than the jargon DNS administrators use to discuss it with each other.

-Why example.com does not work but www.example.com does
+Why example.com does not work but www.example.com does#

 Google Sites supports custom domains, but only through what is called a CNAME record, which is a kind of DNS entry that says "this subdomain is an alias for some other server."
 Google asks you to point your CNAME at ghs.googlehosted.com.